-ENG 101 Composition I
+ENG 101 Composition I 3 credits

-ENG 102 Composition II
+ENG 102 Composition II 3 credits

-MTH 101 College Algebra
+MTH 101 College Algebra 3 credits

-FRN, SPN or FGN 101 and 102 Beginning Language6 credits
+FRN, SPN or FGN 101 and 102 Beginning Language 6 credits

 Students who demonstrate proficiency in mathematics, writing, or foreign language will be exempted from the appropriate course or courses without credit.
-Students' writing proficiencies will be determined by their performances on an essay test taken over the summer or during orientation.
+Students' writing proficiencies will be determined by their performances on an essay test taken on Honors Day or during orientation.
 Students who do not demonstrate writing proficiency will enroll immediately in the ENG 101-102 sequence and remain in the courses until they have successfully completed them.
 Students who demonstrate proficiency may delay taking ENG 102 until the spring of their first year.